-A. Example - Locomotive Development
+4.1.
+Example - Locomotive development

 Conventional wisdom holds fast to the cliché: you must crawl before you walk.
-However, this is not actually true; roughly five percent of infants begin walking without any previous crawling [29].
+However, this is not actually true: roughly five percent of infants begin walking without any previous crawling41.
 A computational model that aims to describe the developmental progression of locomotion from birth should be able to characterize this variation as well as the general time course of emergent behavior.
 As an example we will consider a simple dynamical systems model of locomotion.
-Note that this example serves purely in a didactic capacity and is not necessarily intended to be representative of any serious investigation.
+Note that this example serves purely in a didactic capacity and is not necessarily intended to be representative of any serious investigation (a serious investigation should at least incorporate some aspects of the work by Thelen and Smith42).

-We begin by assuming that the development of locomotion can be described by two variables that range from: arm locomotion (a) and leg locomotion (g).
+We begin by assuming that the development of locomotion can be described by two variables: arm locomotion (a) and leg locomotion (g).
 These two motor capabilities represent the abstract concept of a maturing musculoskeletal system and a developing neurological motor coordinating capability.
-These variables define a vector field:
+For this example, we hand-constructed a set of equations that generate a vector field which produces interesting results (in other words, these equations are not intended to be illustrative only, and not based on any empirical observation or published data).
+The equations for that field are:

-$$\frac{da}{dt} = 4a - p - \frac{28}{3}ap + 1$$

-$$\frac{dg}{dt} = \frac{1}{3}(40p^3 - 66p^2 + 23p + 3)$$ (1)
+$$\frac{da}{dt} = 4a - g - \frac{28}{3}ag + 1$$ (1) $$\frac{dg}{dt} = \frac{1}{3}(40g^3 - 66g^2 + 23g + 3)$$

-The developmental progression of a single individual is a discrete random walk (100 steps) over this field. da/dt and dg/dt together define the center angle α_c and corresponding magnitude r_c .
-The actual movement at each time step is a step of size $0.018r_c$ in a random direction drawn from a normal distribution centered at α_c with standard deviation equal to $45^{\circ}/r_c$.
+The developmental progression of a single individual is a discrete random walk (100 steps) over this field. da/dt and dg/dt together define the center angle αc and corresponding magnitude rc.
+The actual movement at each time step is a step of size 0.018rc in a random direction drawn from a normal distribution centered at αc with standard deviation equal to $45^{\circ}/rc$.
 This gives us a trajectory across arm and leg locomotion space (Fig. 4).